shunf4/clashcli/README.md

-## Clashcli
+# Clashcli

 A simple command-line client for [Clash](https://github.com/Dreamacro/clash).

-Interacts with Clash by its REST API.
+Interacts with Clash using its REST API.

 - Select nodes for groups
 - Run latency test for a node